Water has a major influence on landscape preferences and there have been many studies which quantify this influence.

 Lothian, 2000, 2007, 2013a & 2013b

-The first study of South Australian landscapes (Lothian, 2000) included water in coastal scenes with the sea visible, scenes of the River Murray, Lakes and Coorong, dams, desert mound springs, creeks, and the Blue Lake.
-That study found that scenes of hills with dams of water averaged 6.06 while for scenes without dams, they averaged 5.21, a 16% difference.
+The first survey of South Australian landscapes (Lothian, 2000) included water in coastal scenes with the sea visible, scenes of the River Murray, Lakes and Coorong, dams, desert mound springs, creeks, and the Blue Lake.
+That survey found that scenes of hills with dams of water averaged 6.06 while for scenes without dams, they averaged 5.21, a 16% difference.

-A finding across several studies is that just a glimpse of water is sufficient to raise ratings:
+A finding across several surveys is that just a glimpse of water is sufficient to raise ratings:

 - 7.04 for a glimpse of water to 8.07 for maximum extent of water (Lothian, 2000).